 Recommended reading: How I Started With Real Estate Investing (And Retired From Being An Employee)

 I was an I.T.
-Manager back then, but by default, I was also the Oracle Database administrator/developer, Information Security Manager/Network Specialist/Server administrator, and Helpdesk Staff (we lacked manpower pretty bad, and this actually lasted for more than 3 years).
+Manager back then, but due to lack of manpower, I was also the Oracle Database administrator/developer, Information Security Manager/Network Specialist/Server administrator, and Helpdesk Staff.

 This image from richgrad.com best describes how I felt back in the rat race!